stfc/PSyclone/tutorial/practicals/LFRic/building_code/background/LFRic_algorithm.md

 examples, [`simple_kernels_alg_mod.x90`](
 ../1_simple_kernels/solutions/part1/simple_kernels_alg_mod.x90) and
 [`builtins_alg_mod.x90`](../2_built_ins/solutions/builtins_alg_mod.x90),
-to illustrate provisional structure of LFRic algorithms with `invoke` calls to kernels and built-ins.
+to illustrate examples of LFRic algorithms with `invoke` calls to kernels and built-ins.

-Both examples create fields on different function spaces on basis of the information about the mesh and finite-element method order passed from the driver layer.
+Both examples create fields on different function spaces using the information about the mesh and finite-element method order passed from the driver layer.
 This is not a prescribed rule, however, as fields can be created in the driver layer and passed to an algorithm.
 Also, one